 The first is, according to Rickman and Wang (2019), the most common approach.
 They note how it cannot be relied on to eliminate endogeneity, although it may indeed reduce its likelihood.
 It is, nonetheless, useful for curbing the occurrence of reverse causality, and will hence be incorporated into our specification strategy.
-The use of GMM, similarly, by relying on internal instruments (i.e. instrumenting for fiscal expenditure with its lags or differences), is argued to potentially suffer from analogous issues.
+The use of GMM, similarly, by relying on internal instruments (i.e. instrumenting for fiscal the estimation of returns to government expenditure.